waleadeyefa/wale-s-portfolio/README.md

 # Wale's Portfolio

 # Project 1: Cyber Bullying Detection System
-This is a capstone project I completed in the final year of my Bachelor's degree in Information Technology.
 I developed a Python-based system that identifies and prevents harmful online messages, such as hate speech and threats, to promote safer and more respectful interactions on social media platforms.

 ### Highlights: